ISLEcode/.github/SECURITY.md

     If you believe that an existing (public) issue is security-related, the email should include the issue ID and a short description of why it should be handled according to this security policy.

-Once an issue is reported, [ISLEcode] uses the following disclosure process:
+Once a vulnerability reported, [ISLEcode] uses the following disclosure process:

 -   When a report is received, we confirm the issue and determine its severity.